Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 #include "Packages/com.unity.render-pipelines.universal/ShaderLibrary/Core.hlsl"
 ```

-The `Core.hlsl` file contains definitions of frequently used HLSL macros and functions, and also contains #include references to other HLSL files (for example, Common.hlsl, SpaceTransforms.hlsl, etc.).
+The `Core.hlsl` file contains definitions of frequently used HLSL macros and functions, and also contains #include references to other HLSL files (for example, `Common.hlsl` and  `SpaceTransforms.hlsl`).

-For example the vertex shader in the HLSL program uses the `TransformObjectToHClip` function from the `SpaceTransforms.hlsl` file.
+For example, the vertex shader in the HLSL code uses the `TransformObjectToHClip` function from the `SpaceTransforms.hlsl` file.
 The function transforms vertex positions from object space to homogenous space:

 ```c++
 Varyings vert(Attributes IN)